 Italy

-The Italian pilot will have a large regional deployment: the city of Milan, which has recently adopted the Air and Climate Plan (Piano Aria e Clima) to reduce air pollution and respond to the global climate emergency.
-The city of Parma, which is actively working on the promotion of sustainable lifestyles, with a great focus on sustainable mobility choices.
-The Tuscany Region, in line with the efforts to engage civil society in its Regional Strategy for Sustainable Development in support of Agenda 2030.
+The Italian pilot had a large regional deployment: the city of Parma is actively working on the promotion of sustainable lifestyles, with a great focus on sustainable mobility choices.
+The region of Tuscany, is working to engage civil society in its regional work on sustainable development.

 Portugal